 Achievements through strategic partnerships

 To ensure a smooth transition, UNDP worked with CVC and the Global Fund to develop a roadmap for change in the PR role with key milestones to monitor progress.
 A transition working group was established under the Technical Advisory Group (TAG) which regularly monitored progress against the roadmap.
-Through a proactive, solution oriented approach by all partners, the transition of the PR role has been achieved.
+Through a proactive, solution-oriented approach by all partners, transition of the PR role has been achieved.

-During the period for which UNDP served as PR (Oct 2016 – Sep 2018), significant results have been achieved: 6 country specific legal literacy manuals have been developed and disseminated, 208 key populations (KP) leaders were trained in legal literacy and use of the regional Shared Incident Database (SID) for reporting Human Rights Violations.
-Through the combined efforts of 24 Civil Society Organisations (CSOs), 967 incidents of human rights violations have been reported into the regional SID.
-83 community and religious leaders have been sensitized on sexuality, sexual diversity and sexual health, 2 CSOs are implementing initiatives to prevent/ respond to gender-based violence.
-Under the grant, 7 national joint CSO/ National AIDS Programme meetings have also been held to address gaps within the continuum of care for specific KP populations groups.
+During the period for which UNDP served as PR (Oct 2016–Sep 2018), significant results have been achieved: six country specific legal literacy manuals have been developed and disseminated; and 208 key population (KP) leaders were trained in legal literacy and use of the regional Shared Incident Database (SID) for reporting Human Rights Violations.
+Through the combined efforts of 24 Civil Society Organizations (CSOs), 967 incidents of human rights violations have been reported into the regional SID.
+In addition, 83 community and religious leaders have been sensitized on sexuality, sexual diversity and sexual health and two CSOs are implementing initiatives to prevent/ respond to gender-based violence.
+Under the grant, seven national joint CSO/ National AIDS Programme meetings have also been held to address gaps within the continuum of care for specific key population groups.

-In partnership with CSOs and the TAG, UNDP has supported CVC to assume this important regional role and to contribute to a sustainable and resilient HIV response in the Caribbean.
+In partnership with CSOs and the TAG, UNDP has helped CVC to assume this important regional role and to contribute to a sustainable and resilient HIV response in the Caribbean.

 Continued work with key populations

-Recognizing that key populations account for nearly 70% of all new HIV infections in the Caribbean, UNDP will continue to support HIV initiatives in the region that address the legal, social and economic barriers to accessing health services that key populations including men who have sex with men (MSM), sex-workers and transgender people face on a routine basis.
+Recognizing that key populations account for nearly 70% of all new HIV infections in the Caribbean, UNDP will continue to support HIV initiatives in the region that address the legal, social and economic barriers to accessing health services that key populations, including men who have sex with men, sex-workers and transgender people face on a routine basis.
 Stigma and discrimination violate basic rights, and affect key populations’ access to prevention, treatment and care services.
-This may include individuals’ ability to find work, obtain legal representation, access housing as well as healthcare
+This may include individuals’ ability to find work, obtain legal representation, and access housing as well as healthcare.

 Towards 90-90-90 targets

-UNDP’s work recognises that stigma and discrimination against key populations is seriously hampering the global effort to tackle the HIV epidemic.
+UNDP’s work recognizes that stigma and discrimination against key populations is seriously hampering the global effort to tackle the HIV epidemic.